Basics of Discounted Cash Flow

 Using as much information and data to make projections can help keep the estimates realistic.
 Spend time comparing cash flows from previous years to get a better sense of how much the company grew.
 By using real numbers and data, you can see how much the company’s revenues grew over time.
 And you can use any trends to base your projected cash flows off of.

 If you use inflated numbers for the Discounted Cash Flow formula, you’ll likely get a high value as a result.
 And this could impact your decision on whether or not to make the investment.
 Be realistic and conservative when dealing with projected cash flows—it could help you make a better decision.
-Try to avoid these three mistakes when calculating a discounted cash flow.
+Try to avoid making these three discounted cash flow mistakes in your calculations.

 Alternative Formulas and Methods